louisgv/janusLauncher/NOTE.md

 1. Install `python3.5` and `pip3.5`, use them, set them default.

 2. Install `virtual-env` and `virtualenvwrapper`
-	- `pip3.5 install virtual-env virtualenvwrapper`
+	- `sudo pip3 install virtualenv virtualenvwrapper`

 3. Setup `virtualenvwrapper` and create a new environment called `tensorhack`:
 	- Add the code below to your shell startup: